API Reference

 Attributes:

-• schema_path: A sequence of identifiers (field names etc) to help locate the value that caused the error
+value: The value that caused the errordest_type: The schema type that the value was being converted toschema_path: A sequence of identifiers (field names etc) to help locate the value that caused the error

 Members: